6 Holiday Sales Promotions That Work Well For Membership Sites

 A flash sale is a valid strategy to employ with your current members as well.
 If you offer products such as video trainings or digital courses in addition to your membership, a limited-time discount on these products could be very attractive to your current members.
 By selling additional products to your existing members, you can increase the lifetime value of your customers and overall profitability of your business.

 Running a flash sale is easy with MemberMouse.
 To set one up, all you need to do is create a coupon to be applied to the product or membership of your choosing.
-When you create a coupon for your flash sale, you have total control over which products are discounted and for how long the sale lasts.
+When you create a coupon for your flash sale, you have total control over which products are discounted and the expiration date of the sale.
 That means you can run the flash sale for any and all of your products or memberships for any length of time.

 2. Buy One Get One…

-There’s nothing like getting something for free (or half-off for that matter).
+There’s nothing like getting something for free.
 A “Buy One, Get One” sale is a time-tested promotional strategy that can be easily applied to your subscription business.
 Think about it: have you ever been enticed to buy something simply because you were offered an additional product for free?
 What’s more, sometimes the appeal of a free product is greater than the appeal of a discount.
 So let’s take a look at an example of how you could implement this in your membership site.

 Imagine that you offer both a la carte products and memberships on your site.
 If you are trying to sell an a la carte video training or online course, you could sweeten the deal by packaging it with a free month of your membership.
 If someone is on the fence about buying your course or training, the added incentive of a free month of your membership could encourage them to buy.